FAQs

 Q: Does GlenHaven Academy have a sports program?

 A: Not at this time.
 Our first priority is to make sure the students get a quality education.
 However, we do believe that sports teach good character and team building.
-For this reason, our hope is to involve the students in different sports throughout the year.
-Our students ( K-12) are involved in many different intramural sports during their PE time.
+Every day the students are given an opportunity for physical activities.
 Our prayer would be to one day have enough students to form sports teams for levels 6-12.

 Q: Will GlenHaven Academy teach evolution?